image

 Transaction-based, Percentage commission from transaction value

-• Global EUDR Risk Assessment by Leading Accounting Firms (Big 4)
+• Global EUDR Risk Assessment by Leading Accounting Firms (Big4)

-• Global regulations include: Land-Use Rights, Environmental Protection, Third-Party Rights, Labor Rights, Human Rights, Anti-Corruption, FPIC, Tax, Customs, and Trade Regulations.
+Land-Use Rights, Environmental Protection, Third-Party Rights, Labor Rights, Human Rights, Anti-Corruption, FPIC, Tax, Customs, and Trade Regulations.

 • Global address/Geolocation-Based requests